lupyuen/bl602-simulator/README.md

     - [__“Simulate RISC-V BL602 with WebAssembly, uLisp and Blockly”__](https://lupyuen.github.io/articles/wasm)

     (Without the Blockly part, since we can't compile Rust in a Web Browser)

+1. We might be able to __Simulate C Firmware__ too, if we tweak the BL602 C Firmware to build with Emscripten, and call the Stub Functions